astronomer/devrel-public-workshops-archive/content/modules/index.en.md

 ## Module Overview

-The modules are designed to progressively introduce you to Airflow 3's new capabilities:
+The modules are designed to progressively introduce you to Airflow 3's capabilities:

 ::children